tyleragreen/tyleragreen-site/_posts/2016-01-18-transfort-bus-stops-through-the-lens-of-gis.md

   - gtfs
   - transfort
 ---
 To better understand the Fort Collins population and what percentage of it is adequately served by Transfort bus stops, I decided to jump on board the GIS-hype train.
-I downloaded QGIS, read a bit at <a href="http://www.qgistutorials.com" target="_blank">qgistutorials.com</a>, and felt ready to dive in.
+I downloaded QGIS, read a bit at [qgistutorials.com](http://www.qgistutorials.com), and felt ready to dive in.

 ## You're talkin' about Transfort bus stops?